mlisook/resize-aware/README.md

 There are many reasons an element's size could change - CSS or class changes, content changes, content of other elements affecting the flow, viewport changes, etc.  This element detects the size changes without polling or loops.

+This element works in Polymer 2 and Polymer 1 projects.  **For Polymer 3, see [plastic-resize-aware](https://github.com/mlisook/plastic-resize-aware).**

 This custom control uses code from [procurios/ResizeSensor](https://github.com/procurios/ResizeSensor) modified to work with Polymer in both Shadow and Shady DOM.

 ## Install